localstack/docs/content/en/getting-started/installation.md

 - [Helm]({{< ref "#helm" >}})\
   Use `helm` to create a LocalStack deployment in a Kubernetes cluster.

 LocalStack runs inside a Docker container, and the above options are different ways to start and manage the LocalStack Docker container.
 The LocalStack CLI is the easiest way to get started, and we recommend using it for your first steps with LocalStack.
 For a comprehensive overview of the LocalStack images, check out our [Docker images documentation]({{< ref "docker-images" >}}).

 ### LocalStack CLI

 The LocalStack CLI aims to simplify starting and managing LocalStack.
-It provides convenience features to start LocalStack on your local machine, as a Docker container on your machine, or even on a remote Docker host.
-In addition you can easily check the status or open a shell in your LocalStack instance if you want to take a deep-dive.
+It provides convenience features to start LocalStack in a Docker container on your local machine.
+The CLI also provides additional convenience features, like status and wait checks, as well as more advanced features like [Cloud Pods]({{< ref "cloud-pods" >}}) or spawning an interactive shell in your running instance.

+#### Prerequisites

+Please make sure that you have a working [`docker` environment](https://docs.docker.com/get-docker/) on your machine before moving on.
+You can check if `docker` is correctly configured on your machine by executing `docker info` in your terminal.
+If it does not report an error (but shows information on your Docker system), you're good to go.

 #### Installation